 Jim Hart is a literary agent working at the Hartline Agency.
 Although he is mainly interested in nonfiction books on topics like social issues, church growth, leadership, and parenting, he also wants to represent fiction projects which fit the standards of romance, women’s fiction, suspense/thriller, sci-fi, and speculative fiction.
 Devotionals and memoirs are not accepted at the moment.
 Caroline Friday, Dominic Rivera and Penny Richards are some of his clients.
-The Hartline Agency was established by Joyce Hart and is headquarter is in Pittsburgh.
+The Hartline Agency was established by Joyce Hart and it is headquartered in Pittsburgh.
 If you’d like to submit your book for representation to Jim, follow the submission guidelines.

 Dive Deeper by Jenifer Jernigan and The Teaming Church by Robert C. Crosby are two titles represented by The Blythe Daniel Agency.
 Blythe Daniel, owner and literary agent, started her agency in 2005.
-They represent authors of nonfiction, but they also have a few juvenile fiction titles on their list..
+They primarily represent authors of nonfiction, but they also have a few juvenile fiction titles on their list..
 If you’d like to be considered for book representation, then go through their guidelines for submission.
 You’ll find the agency in Colorado Springs.

 The Literary Management Group is a literary agency and publishing consulting firm founded by Bruce R. Barbour in the year 1997.
 They represent adult nonfiction, especially content that is about Christianity.
-So if you have a manuscript that is a fiction, children’s book, poetry, memoir or academic in nature, then you should look elsewhere for an agent.
+So if you have a manuscript that is a fiction, children’s book, illustrated book, poetry, memoir, gift book, or academic in nature, then you should look elsewhere for an agent.
 You’ll find their office in Nashville, Tennessee.
 The contact information and submission guidelines are available on their website.
 However, you should know that they do not represent self-published books.

 Greg Johnson founded WordServe Literary Group, the agency where Nick Harrison works as a literary agent.
 It was founded in 2003 and has since represented hundreds of books in both the fiction and nonfiction genres.
-Nick is interested in character-driven historical fiction and select contemporary literary fiction and genre fiction (romance, for instance).
-As for nonfiction books, he is open to considering memoirs, Christian books, books about health or any kind of issue.
-The agency, located in Colorado, is not looking to sign with books which belong to the categories of fantasy and science fiction.
+Nick is interested in character-driven historical fiction, as well as in select contemporary literary fiction and genre fiction (romance, for instance).
+As for nonfiction books, he is open to considering memoirs, Christian living books, books about health or any kind of issue.
+The agency, located in Colorado, is not looking to sign with books which belong to the categories of fantasy and science fiction, among others.
 Read more about their guidelines on their website.
 A couple of titles from their faith collection are Grace Revealed by Fred Sievert, You Can Do This by Tricia Williford and Devotions For The Hungry Heart by Shellie Rushing Tomlinson.

 Liberty, Texas is where Kirkland Media Management is housed.
 It is an agency that helps authors with an inspirational message reach out to many people.
 Jessica Kirkland is the owner of this firm.
 It was established in the year 2016, before which she worked as a literary agent at The Blythe Daniel Agency.
 Unbroken Faith by Diane Dokko Kim, When God Says Wait by Elizabeth Laing Thompson and Stolen Jesus by Jami Amerine are some of the books Kirkland Media Management has represented.
-In the fictional genre, they are willing to consider romance for the Christian book market.
-And in nonfiction, Christian living is a topic of interest to them.
+Jessica is interested in projects of fiction and nonfiction which would be suitable for both the Christian and the general market.
 If you’d like to contact them for further discussion, make sure to read their submission guidelines first.
 However, you should know that they’re not looking for children’s, middle grade, poetry, short stories, sci-fi, and fantasy works.

 10. Cynthia Ruchti

 Cynthia Ruchti is a literary agent at Books & Such Literary Management.
 This firm was established in 1996 by Janet Kobobel Grant.
-Cynthia has worked with the American Christian Fiction Writers as Board President and is the author of 21 fiction and nonfiction books.
+Cynthia has worked with the American Christian Fiction Writers as Board President and is the author of 23 fiction and nonfiction books.
 She joined this agency in 2016 and is now open to representing mainly nonfiction works.
 But if your book is fictional, you should contact the agency to confirm whether she’d be interested in taking on the manuscript under her wing or not.
 The agency has certain guidelines for submission that you should carefully read and adhere to.
 Books & Such Literary Management is located in California.
-Tricia Goyer, Patti Hill, Jan Kern and Sara Mitchell are some of their award winning authors.
+Tricia Goyer, Sarah Bessey, Beth Vogt and Katie Ganshert are some of their award winning authors.

 11. Alexander Field

-The Bindery Agency currently endorses authors of nonfiction, books on religion, biography, literary fiction, Christian spirituality and spiritual growth to name some.
+The Bindery Agency currently endorses authors of general nonfiction, books on religion, biography & memoir, commercial fiction, Christian spirituality, and spiritual growth, to name some.
 It was started by Alexander Field, who is also an agent, in Colorado Springs, Colorado.
 Since its institution in 2017, the agency has been offering services like literary representation, book development and publishing strategy.
 If you’d like to get a quote for one of the services, you should fill up the contact form on their website with relevant information about your manuscript.
 They also have guidelines for submission which would help you through the process.

 14. Julie Gwinn

 Julie Gwinn is a literary agent at The Seymour Agency, which was established by Mary Sue Seymour in 1992.
 Its main office is located in Canton, New York.
-Julie is interested in representing Christian books that have to do with romance, inspiration, nonfiction, suspense or women’s fiction to specify a few genres.
+Julie is interested in representing Christian books that have to do with romance, inspirational fiction, nonfiction, suspense, and women’s fiction, to specify a few genres.
 You can directly contact her by email, once you’ve read the submission guidelines of the agency.
 These guidelines will help you in ensuring that you have all the required information in place.
 Kenneth E. Oritz, Brent Manley, Dr. Valentine Dmitriev and Dinah Bucholz are some of their nonfiction authors.

 15. Chip MacGregor

-The Fifth Avenue Story Society by Rachel Hauck, Growing Up Amish by Ira Wagler, and Raising Boys Who Respect Girls by Dave Willis are just three of the titles which have been recently represented by MacGregor Literary, a literary agency started by Chip MacGregor in the year 2006.
+The Fifth Avenue Story Society by Rachel Hauck, Growing Up Amish by Ira Wagler, and Raising Boys Who Respect Girls by Dave Willis are just three of the titles which have been recently represented by MacGregor & Luedeke, a literary agency started by Chip MacGregor in the year 2006.
 It is housed in Manzanita, Oregon.
 They are on the lookout for Christian and literary fiction, memoirs, self-help books, books on spirituality and others.
 There’s a contact box on their website which you can use to clarify any doubts.
 Also, make sure that your approach is in keeping with their submission guidelines.
 Although they are currently closed to fiction submissions, nonfiction ones are welcome.

 16. Pamela Harty